 stress echocardiography or exercise or pharmacologic stress scintigraphy prior

 to consideration.
-Candidates with positive stress testing will require consultation
+Candidates with positive stress testing or with a history

-with a cardiologist prior to transplantation.
-Candidates with a positive stress
+prior to transplantation.
+Candidates with a positive stress test usually will

 - Treated malignancy.
-The cancer-free interval required will vary depending on
+The cancer-free interval required will vary from

 - Substance abuse history.
 Patients must present evidence of involvement

-in drug free rehabilitation.
+in 12 months of drug-free rehabilitation.
 This includes written documentation

 of participation in rehabilitation including negative random toxicologic screens.

-- Liver Cirrhosis.
+- Chronic liver disease.
 Candidates with chronic hepatitis B or C or

-persistently abnormal liver function testing will have specialized testing prior to
+persistently abnormal liver function testing must have hepatology consultation